dspsandbox/Redpitaya-IO-Sync/README.md

 # Redpitaya-IO-Sync
-Library for Synchronous and Deterministic Control of Redpitaya Digital and Analog IOs
+Library for Synchronous and Deterministic Control of Redpitaya's Digital and Analog IOs

 ## Supported Devices
 * Redpitaya-125-14-z7010: